-I have noticed over the years that eBay has dramatically improved their support in both directions.
+Over the years, eBay has dramatically improved its support in both directions.
 It doesn’t matter who one is, a buyer or a seller.
 If they are honest and get deceived, they will be protected.

-This is being done in a creative way showing team effort between eBay and their buyers and sellers.
-They have the vision to see the need for this strategy, knowing that it displays integrity and provides for a successfull transaction for all involved.
+It takes vision for a company to see the need for this strategy, knowing that it displays integrity and provides for a successful transaction for all involved.
 It’s a huge change from how things were in the past.

 © 2014 Glenn Stok